 Margaret Klawunn is vice president for campus life and student services at Brown University.
 She holds primary responsibility for planning, setting policies, and implementing programs that improve the campus environment for Brown’s students.
-She has oversight of 13 departments at Brown: the Department of Athletics and Physical Education, Dining Services and the Faculty Club, Residential Life, Health Services, Psychological Services, the Office of Student Life, the Office of Student Activities, the Office of the Chaplains and Religious Life, the Sarah Doyle Women’s Center, the LGBTQ Center, the Third World Center, the Office of Student Veterans and Commissioning Programs, and the Office of the Vice President for Campus Life.
+She has oversight of 14 departments at Brown: the Department of Athletics and Physical Education, Dining Services and the Faculty Club, Residential Life, Health Services, Counseling and Psychological Services, the Office of Student Life, the Office of Student Activities, the Office of the Chaplains and Religious Life, the Sarah Doyle Women’s Center, the LGBTQ Center, the Brown Center for Students of Color, the Office of Student Veterans and Commissioning Programs, and the Office of the Vice President for Campus Life.

 Dr. Klawunn holds an M.A. and a Ph.D. in Literatures in English from Rutgers University, and a B.A. from Colby College.